mahnoor-cs6767/ICT-Project-Semester-1/README.md

 ---

 ## 🧠 Project Description
 This creative magazine was developed as part of the **Programming Fundamentals** course in the first semester.
-It showcases a blend of technical insights, student creativity, and academic highlights in a well-designed format.
+It showcases a blend of technical insights, creativity, and academic highlights in a well-designed format.

 The magazine includes:

-- 📖 Articles and features written by students
+- 📖 Articles and features
 - 🎨 Visual layout and formatting
 - 📚 Academic and extracurricular content